 For job seekers, it's easy to interview right from home.
 It saves on travel time and video interviewing, if you prepare in advance, can be less stressful than interviewing face-to-face with an employer.

-If you don't have the equipment you need for an interview (usually just a web cam) many companies will make arrangements to get you one.
+If you don't have the equipment you need for an interview (usually just a web cam and many computers come with built-in web cams) many companies will make arrangements to get you one.
 Or, you can get a reasonably priced webcam online or in a local store.

 Here's more on the different types of online job interviews, along with advice on how to prepare and practice for interviewing online.